Updated October 22, 2020

 Prescription and Vaccine Coverage

-Humana intends to cover the medical cost of treatment and FDA-approved vaccines and medications when they become available.
-If a member is prescribed non-FDA-approved medications for the treatment of COVID-19, he or she will be responsible for any cost sharing required per the plan design.
+Humana intends to cover FDA-approved medications when they become available.
+This includes Veklury® (remdesivir), which has been approved by the FDA for the treatment of patients with COVID-19 requiring hospitalization.
+If a member is prescribed non-FDA-approved medications for the treatment of COVID-19, he or she will be responsible for any cost sharing required per his or her plan design.
 Non-FDA approved drugs are excluded Part D drugs and ineligible for any Part D coverage.

 How can I ensure access to my prescription medications while practicing social distancing or sheltering in place?